sam-schorb/polygon/README.md

 ## Development

-Polygon is built with web technologies and leverages the RNBO framework for audio processing.
+Polygon is built with web technologies and a custom Web Audio drum engine for audio processing.
 Users with an interest in audio software development are encouraged to contribute and utilize the codebase for creating new instruments or projects.

 ### Prerequisites